 Want to Make Church Communication Simpler?

-If you’re tired of duct-taping your church communications calendar together every week, give Communicate a look.
+If you're tired of duct-taping your church communications calendar together every week, give Communicate a look.
 It was built for this... for you.
+See free vs paid church communications software to understand what's worth investing in.

 Because clear communication shouldn’t be this hard.